rznewswav/gh-npm-package/README.md

 npm run create module-in-kebab-case
 ```

-This will create two files (main file, and a spec file) in the source and update the exports in `index.ts`.
+This will create two files (main file, and a spec file) in the source and update the `exports` field in `package.json`.

-However, if you need to manually create these files, please make sure to update the exports
+However, if you need to manually create these files, please make sure to update the `exports` field
-in `index.ts` so that it can be imported by dependant projects.
+in `package.json` so that it can be imported by dependant projects.